AdobeDocs/commerce-testing/src/pages/functional-testing-framework/two-factor-authentication.md

 ## Configure the MFTF

-Save the same base32-encoded `secret` in a MFTF credential storage, e.g. `.credentials` file, `HashiCorp Vault` or `AWS Secrets Manager`.
+Save the same base32-encoded `secret` in the Functional Testing Framework credential storage, e.g. `.credentials` file, `HashiCorp Vault` or `AWS Secrets Manager`.
 More details are [here](./credentials.md).

 The path of the `secret` should be: